 - Jammu to Delhi – Day 12

 This is really a very comprehensive and relaxed journey that will allow you sufficient time for sightseeing while ensuring that you do not travel too much on any given day.
-Long hours of journey are mostly limited to the days when you will travel from Delhi to Jammu and back.
-Depending on the number of days you have in hand, you can tweak this itinerary as per your plans.
+Long hours of the journey are mostly limited to the days when you will travel from Delhi to Jammu and back.
+Depending on the number of days you have in hand, you can tweak this itinerary as per your requirement.

 The itinerary above assumes that you only want to visit Zanskar valley and have no intention of covering Ladakh as well.
 If you were however on a trip to Ladakh and were incorporating Zanskar in it, then the details below will help you get a cost estimate of that as well.